 Commercial panels are more efficient at producing electricity since they are larger than residential ones.
 They boast an efficiency rating of 20 percent, about 2 percent more efficient than their residential counterparts.
-In 2015, Panasonic’s Eco Solutions division launched what it called the most powerful photovoltaic panel in the world.
-The prototype panel boasted 22.5 percent efficiency on a commercial-sized module.
+In 2016, Panasonic’s launched what it called the most powerful photovoltaic panel in the world.
+The panel boasts 23.8 percent efficiency.

 Energy consumption for businesses is usually highest during the day, a peak time for utility rates.
 It is also when solar panels are producing the most amount of energy.
 Compared to residential projects which use electricity during the evening and into the night, commercial arrays can offset more from their utility charges.

 Solar expert Shadzi notes that commercial systems need to be designed carefully because the electric utilities charge companies “demand” charges based on collective energy consumption at any given time.
 While the price of energy might be lower during the day, demand charges can decrease these savings.

 Business owners can purchase their solar system outright.
 To start reaping the benefits of lower electricity costs without having to cover the cost of a loan, this type of financing is ideal.
 However, this option requires a significant amount of upfront costs.

 The business owner owns the array and is responsible for its maintenance.
 The owner also takes advantage of all the solar tax and rebate incentives.
 Shadzi notes that many companies use the equity in their business or building to obtain a bank loan.